Jason Stoogenke Biography: Age, Wife, Career & More | WSOC-TV

 Jason Stoogenke has not publicly disclosed his exact age or birthdate.
 However, it is estimated that he might be in his 50s.

-Jason Stoogenke is still working at WSOC-TV Eyewitness News.
-He joined the station in 2006 and has been a prominent figure there ever since.
 Currently, he serves as the Action 9 consumer investigator, a role he took on in 2013.
 Jason continues to report on various consumer issues, helping viewers with their problems and exposing scams.

 How Can I Get in Touch with Jason Stoogenke?